-This historic house boasts a unique Gothic revival style, which to-date, is one of the most enchanting aspects about this mansion.
+This historic house boasts a unique Gothic revival style, which to-date, is one of the most enchanting aspects of this mansion.

 Vaucluse House Tearooms, High Tea, Wedding, Cafe, Parking & Prices, Sydney

-Its history can be traced back to 1802 when the original house was constructed by Sir Henry Brown Hayes.
+Its history can be traced back to 1802 when Sir Henry Brown Hayes constructed the original house.
 Hayes named the house after a famous spring town in France.
 In the years that followed, the property was sold at an auction and bought by William Charles Wentworth.

 The opulent mansion boasts of expansive rooms and aptly paints an accurate picture of the life the Wentworth family led.
-To walk the hallways of Vaucluse House is to get immersed in the stories and lifetime of this amazing family.
+To walk the hallways of Vaucluse House is to get immersed in the stories and life of this fantastic family.
 The best way to do this is to take a self-guided audio tour of the house.
-Start off at the orientation room and experience an outstanding storytelling session from the house’s humble beginnings.
+Start at the orientation room and experience an outstanding storytelling session from the house’s humble beginnings.

-The drawing room reflects the excellent interiors with befitting traditional materials.
-This tour brings the house to life with such perfection, making it a great place to retreat to.
-For nature lovers, there is the option of paddling in the beach paddock, or enjoying solitude as you watch the eels in the creek.
+The drawing room reflects excellent interiors with befitting traditional materials.
+This tour brings the house to life with such perfection, making it a great place to retreat.
+For nature lovers, there is the option of paddling in the beach paddock or enjoying solitude as you watch the eels in the creek.